 Keto Beef Pho

 Is Pho Keto?

 Yes, pho is keto!
-The broth – which makes it pho – is definitely keto approved.
-Make sure you add low carb vegetables and stick to noodles that are keto friendly like the hearts of palm noodles I use in this recipe.
-Traditional pho soup used rice noodles.
-These noodles are too high in carbs.
+The broth is definitely approved.
+Just add low-carb vegetables and stick to noodles that are keto friendly like the hearts of palm noodles I use in this recipe.
+Traditional pho uses rice noodles, which are too high in carbs.

+Keto Beef Pho